 Ok, the 5th lesson I’ve learned from Zumba is that Seasons Change and it’s fine.

 I am a creature of habit.
 I thrive in routine!
-And when I find something I like, I just commit to it on auto pilot and enjoy the ride.
+When I find something I like, I just commit to it on auto pilot and enjoy the ride.
 So, I had been going to my classes at my gym for a few years, I had my favorite teachers and my favorite classes.
 I schedule lots of my free time around those classes so I wouldn’t miss them.
 I was friendly with the other regulars.
 Life was good!

-And then one day in December, as my favorite teacher was making some of her pre-class announcements I heard something that piqued my interest.
+Then one day in December, as my favorite teacher was making some of her pre-class announcements I heard something that piqued my interest.

 She was saying something about “be on the look out for more information, we’ll be sharing more as we know more and make sure you’re on the list.”
 I was like “What’s happening?” and this expression of “not wanting to be the bearer of bad news” came over her and she said “You didn’t get the letter?”
 The gym is closing in January.

 I don’t think “There’s no crying in Zumba” is a real expression but that is the phrase I kept repeating to myself in my mind as I tried to hold back the tears as I danced that morning.
-This was just about 6 months after my 5-day Zumba life changing experience and I had tied so many benefits back to these classes, with these instructors at this gym.
+This was just about 6 months after my 5-day Zumba life changing experience.
+I had tied so many benefits back to these classes, with these instructors at this gym.

-Once the gym closed, I was a little lost – and I didn’t have a place to go dance or a weekly class schedule any more, but over the next few weeks, I tried out a few different places, I found an amazing teacher at a different gym for my Saturday morning class- it started an hour earlier than my previous Saturday morning class and I was surprised to discover, that actually worked out so much better for my weekend!
+Once the gym closed, I was a little lost – and I didn’t have a place to go dance or a weekly class schedule any more, but over the next few weeks, I tried out a few different places, I found an amazing teacher at a different gym for my Saturday morning class- it started an hour earlier than my previous Saturday morning class.
+I was surprised to discover, that actually worked out so much better for my weekend!

 Within a few months, I finally got the long-awaited email from that favorite teacher who had broken the news to me.
 She let us all know where she was now teaching, so I signed up there, and happily greeted a few of the other familiar regulars.